cnrancher/docs-octopus/docs/en/devicelink/state-of-dl.md

                                       '
 ```

-If the Node is available, the `brain` will detect if the CRD corresponding to `spec.model` is available:
+If the Node is available, the `brain` will verify if the CRD corresponded `spec.model` is exist:

 ```text
 ┌─────────────────────┐   if the node is available?